namanh11611/namanh11611.github.io/content/post/design-pattern-adapter/index.en.md

 ---
-title: "Design Pattern: Adapter - làm thế nào để sạc iPhone bằng cáp type C"
+title: "Design Pattern: Adapter – how to charge an iPhone with a type C cable"
-description: "Bạn sẽ làm gì khi bạn muốn sạc iPhone nhưng trong tay chỉ có sợi dây cáp type C."
+description: "What would you do if you wanted to charge your iPhone but only had a type C cable?"
 date: 2022-10-04T22:50:00+07:00
 slug: design-pattern-adapter
 image: adapter.webp